MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_research.md

 # mcqs structure

-the mcqs definelty need to store this information:
+the mcqs definitely need to store this information:

 - main topic